nvkelso/geo-how-to/README.md

 * [Dymo](https://github.com/nvkelso/geo-how-to/wiki/Dymo) - Create beautiful map labels, from Stamen.
 Like Annotation from ArcGIS.

-* [Geocoding](https://github.com/nvkelso/geo-how-to/wiki/Geocoding) - This is the one hard part about going open source geo.

-* [Routing](https://github.com/nvkelso/geo-how-to/wiki/Routing) - The MapQuest Open API returns routing based on OSM data

 * [Shapely](https://github.com/nvkelso/geo-how-to/wiki/Shapely) - Python library for geometric objects, predicates, and operations without requiring PostGIS.

-* [Map scales/zooms, coordinate systems](https://github.com/nvkelso/geo-how-to/wiki/Map-scales---zooms) - Web maps have 20 preset scales, learn these “zoom” levels and their natural scale equivelents.

-* [Generalize your data](https://github.com/nvkelso/geo-how-to/wiki/Generalize your data) - Seriously.
-Your maps will look better and load faster.

 * [GeoJSON](https://github.com/nvkelso/geo-how-to/wiki/GeoJSON) - Make it smaller.
 Giving your data the precision it's accuracy deserves.

+* [D3.js](http://www.smartjava.org/content/using-d3js-visualize-gis) - A robust data visualization library with built in geography support.

 * [Kartograph](http://kartograph.org/) - Kartograph is a new framework for building interactive vector map applications without Google Maps or any other mapping service.
 It was created with the needs of designers and data journalists in mind.
 Tons of map projections, gracefully degrades to IE7.
 Great for thematic maps that are smaller scale than 1:250,000.

 * [MaPublisher](https://github.com/nvkelso/geo-how-to/wiki/MaPublisher) - Make maps in Adobe Illustrator.

 * [OpenStreetMap](https://github.com/nvkelso/geo-how-to/wiki/OpenStreetMap) - aka OSM.
 How to import it and explore the tag universe.

+* [Geocoding](https://github.com/nvkelso/geo-how-to/wiki/Geocoding) - This is the one hard part about going open source geo.

+* [Routing](https://github.com/nvkelso/geo-how-to/wiki/Routing) - The MapQuest Open API returns routing based on OSM data

+* [Shaded relief](https://github.com/nvkelso/geo-how-to/wiki/Shaded relief) - set of utilities for processing DEM (digital elevation models, digital terrain models) and shading that to indicate the shape of mountains and other relief features.

+* [Land cover](https://github.com/nvkelso/geo-how-to/wiki/Land cover) - set of utilities for processing classified TIF images and colorizing techniques to indicate type (or presence) of vegetation and land use.

 ## Unix command line